R-Keeper connector

 GetTableOrderStatus | Get full order details |

-These are read-only calls.
-Fooodo does not modify R-Keeper menus, prices, modifiers, or any reference data.
-R-Keeper is the source of truth.
+These are read-only calls — Fooodo never modifies the R-Keeper menu, prices, modifiers, or reference data.

 What Fooodo writes to R-Keeper